kanis777/Yavar_hackathon/README.md

 - **High Accuracy:** The model should accurately detect falls in the video sequences.
 - **Minimal False Positives:** The solution should minimize false positive detections to avoid unnecessary alarms.

-## Output & Timeline

-The assignment consists of two deliverables:

-1. **Fall Detection Approach Document:** A detailed write-up explaining various possible approaches for fall detection, including recommendations for the selected approach.
-This document also provides insights into the training phase, suggesting the use of Zero-shot object detection models.

-2. **Skeletal Solution of Training and Prediction Phases:** A code skeleton for training and prediction phases, showcasing the integration of YOLO, Mediapipe Pose Estimation, and OWL-ViT models for fall detection.

-Both deliverables should be uploaded to GitHub, and the link should be provided to the Yavar team by [End of Day (EoD) 6th May 2024].

-## Contents

-The repository contains the following files:

-- `fall_detection_approach_document.pdf`: Detailed documentation explaining the fall detection approach and recommendations.
-- `training_and_prediction_skeleton.py`: Python code skeleton for training and prediction phases.
-- `requirements.txt`: List of required Python packages and their versions.
-- `README.md`: This file, providing an overview of the assignment and its components.

 ## Usage

 1. Clone the repository to your local machine: